Tubbz-alt/betsapi-gitbook/docs/pricing.md

 ### Trial

-We only cheap trial packages. but you're only allowed to buy it 3 times at max (for each)
+We provide cheap trial packages. but you're only allowed to buy it 3 times at max (for each)